miyasaka-kion/learngit/readme.md

-Git it is a version control system

-Git is a free software
+This is a git learning stuff

-A dog is running

-A cat is running

-A mouse is running after the cat
+Creating a branch is quick